vocion/vocion-core/README.md

 ### Testing

 All unit tests are located with the source code inside the same directory.
 So, it makes it easier to find them.
-The project uses Jest and React Testing Library for unit testing.
+The project uses Vitest and React Testing Library for unit testing.
 You can run the tests with:

 ```shell
 npm run test